Edinburgh in Autumn: 30 Things to Do this Fall

 It has a pocket of ivy on one side of the building that glows red in autumn.

-Linlithgow is also home to Linlithgow Palace which has a lovely walk around its loch and there are plenty of cafes to dine at on the main street.
+Linlithgow is also home to Linlithgow Palace, which has a lovely walk around its loch.

-Cragie’s Farm is 20 minutes drive from the House of Binns, a perfect full fall day out from Edinburgh!
+Cragie’s Farm is a 20-minute drive from the House of Binns, a perfect full fall day out from Edinburgh!

 28. Dalkeith Country Park in West Lothian